 support within the organisation.

-Māori do not all share the same views and practices.
+Māori do not all share the same views and practices (tikanga).
 Every whānau needs recognition and to be able to participate in care, assessment and treatment processes in a culturally safe environment.
+It is suggested that Māori and non-Māori professionals need to work with whānau to develop understandings meaningful to that whānau.

 To reduce the risk of inappropriate service delivery and to ensure the patient or proposed patient remains culturally safe, mental health services may need to: